hugo529100/hfs-Orange-theme/README.md

 this all I just use AI coding for build , it may have some bugs ,but i keep fix in my daily use.

 https://github.com/user-attachments/assets/64b57935-3fe9-4b1d-9e6e-f31ed25d3e9c

+2025/05/07
+fix some details paging and admin button now blink

 ======================================================================